-It’s easy to see why Roatan is one of the top scuba diving destinations in the world with the best dive resorts in Roatan.
-It’s not only easy to get to but Reef House also offers more affordable Roatan diving packages than other popular diving locations.
+It’s easy to see why Honduras is one of the top scuba diving destinations in the world with the best dive resorts in Roatan.
+It’s not only easy to get to Reef House Lodge but they also offer more affordable Roatan scuba packages than other popular diving locations.

 Planning Roatan Dive Trips

-Before you plan your next Roatan scuba dive vacation, think about your goals.
+Before you plan your next Roatan dive trip, think about your goals.
 What do you hope to experience?
 When you’re not diving, are there other activities you like to do like fishing, zip-lining, eco-tours or sightseeing?
 What about night life or dining opportunities?

 It is also important to consider your travel companions.
 Will you be traveling with kids or a non-diving spouse?
 Will any of you have special dietary needs or restrictions?

 Finally, consider your lifestyle preferences.
 Roatan tends to be more affordable than many diving hot spots around the world, but not all Roatan diving resorts are inexpensive.
 Many offer luxury accommodations, fine dining, and nightlife.
-Others provide a clean place to stay.
-(Some, perhaps, not so clean…) The important thing is to know what you want and explore the various scuba packages prior to booking.
+Others provide a clean place to stay (some, perhaps, not so clean…).
+The important thing is to know what you want and explore the various scuba packages prior to booking.

 Take a few moments to evaluate your personal diving skills and preferences.
 How much experience do you have?
 What is your comfort level?